16bitmood/bonsai/README.md

 # Bonsai
 > Note:
 - This is very WIP.
-- Nothing is not finalized.
+- Nothing is finalized yet.

 A small interpreted programming language.